 Clarksdale recorded another homicide last week, its fifth of the year and the second in the space of a week.

 Police responded to 729 Riley Street at 2:25 p.m.
-Thursday on reports of a man being shot and found Tommy Lindsey with a gunshot wound to the head.
+Thursday following a report of a man being shot and found Tommy Lindsey on the grounds with a gunshot wound to the head.